-2. –est (added to adjectives to show that this one has the most of some quality compared to any others): Jim is the biggest student in his class and Sally is the smallest, but Sally is the noisiest of them all.
+2. –est: Jim is the biggest student in his class and Sally is the smallest, but Sally is the noisiest of them all.
+(We add -est to adjectives to show that this one has the most of some quality compared to all the others.)

-If you know that ‘revolve’ means to turn over (the way a wheel turns), you might be able to guess (especially from the way the word is used) that a revolution is a complete turning over or major change.
+‘Revolve’ means to turn over (the way a wheel turns.)
+Knowing that, you might be able to guess that a revolution is a complete turning over or major change.
+(Use the context-- the words surrounding a new word-- to help you guess.)
 To revolutionize is to cause that major change.

-If you know that strategies are well-thought out plans to achieve long-term goals, you can infer that strategic thinking is focused, long-term planning and that ‘to strategize’ means to make such plans.
+Strategies are well-thought-out plans to achieve long-term goals.
+So you can infer that strategic thinking is long-term planning.
+You could even guess that ‘to strategize’ means to make such plans.

-If you know the meaning of beautiful (full of beauty), you can guess that ‘to beautify’ is to make something beautiful.
-If you read about a city’s ‘beautification campaign,’ you can infer that citizens or planners want to clean up their city and make it more attractive.
+If you know the meaning of beautiful, you can guess that ‘to beautify’ is to make something beautiful.
+You can guess that a city’s ‘beautification campaign’ is an effort to make a city more attractive.

-Be sure to check out Word Families for an explanation of how roots, prefixes, and suffixes work together, as well as the parts of speech formed by different suffixes.
+Check out Word Families for more on how the parts of speech are formed with different suffixes.